REST STEAKS: Remove the steaks from the refrigerator and let them sit at room temperature for about 30 minutes. This helps them cook evenly.

 SEAR: Carefully place the steaks in the skillet.
 You should hear a loud sizzle immediately.
 Cook without moving for 3 minutes, until a deep brown crust forms.
 Flip and cook for 1 minute on the second side.

 BASTE: Reduce the heat to medium.
-Add 2 tablespoons unsalted butter, smashed garlic cloves, rosemary, and thyme to the pan.
+Add 2 tablespoons unsalted butter, 3 to 4 garlic cloves, smashed, 3 sprigs fresh rosemary, and 3 sprigs fresh thyme to the pan.
 As the butter melts and foams, tilt the pan slightly and spoon the melted butter over the steaks continuously for 1 to 3 minutes, until the steaks reach your desired doneness.

 REST: Transfer the steaks to a plate or cutting board and let rest for 5 minutes.
 This allows the juices to redistribute.